-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

 Assessment Feedback: Outline solutions provided along with analytical individual feedback for assignment.
 Examination feedback summarising strengths and weaknesses of the class.

 Failure Redemption: Redemption of failure via resit instrument.